LEDThereBeLight/intuitive-coding/_posts/2015-01-05-learning-a-language.md

 Computers look up and replace these new words with their definitions until they get down to basic operations they know how to perform.
 This process is called **evaluating expressions**.
 Evaluating an expression just means replacing an expression with a definition to create a **value**, which is simply another expression that we consider the "final answer."
 That is, it's simplified enough for the computer to work with.

-In our case, our internet browser takes care of converting our code into "computer-readable" values.
-As long as we follow the rules of the Javascript language, we can create expressions in our program and the browser will know how to look up and convert into values it knows how to work with.
+In our case, the person who wrote the Elm language takes care of converting our code into "computer-readable" values.
+As long as we follow the rules of Elm, we can create expressions in our program that will get translated down into the words the computer is born knowing - we don't have to use those words directly.

 ![compiling](images/compiling.png)
 *Elm compiles to Javascript which your browser then compiles to "machine code"*